AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 In addition to Adobe Campaign [Release Notes](../../rn/using/release-notes.md), this page lists all the new updates in Adobe Campaign Standard documentation.

+## December 2023 {#doc-updates-dec-2023}

+Some important changes to the Android Firebase Cloud Messaging (FCM) service will be released in 2024, and will impact your Adobe Campaign implementation.
+Learn more in [this technote](../../administration/using/push-technote.md).

 ## Release 23.2 - Fall/Winter 2023 {#release-23-2}

 * Release notes for Campaign Standard 23.2 Fall/Winter 2023 release have been published.
 [Read more](release-notes.md)